 - salt and pepper to taste

-- 4 slices of (streaky) bacon, in small slices
+- 3 slices smoked bacon cut in small slices

-- approx 6 cooked chestnuts, broken into chunks
+- 6 cooked chestnuts approx, broken into chunks

 - Cut the bacon into slices and put into a pan over a medium heat.
 Dice the onion and once the fat starts to render from the bacon, add the onion to the pan.
 Cook, stirring regularly for 2-3 minutes.